-Over the past few years, the YJFL has invested heavily in ensuring our game is safer, and that includes introducing qualified medics at every YJFL game, engaging with independent experts and conducting research studies.
+Over the past few years, the YJFL has invested heavily in ensuring our game is safer, and that includes introducing qualified medics at many YJFL game, engaging with independent experts and conducting research studies.
 One of the main focuses has been head injuries and concussion.

 About the YJFL’s Concussion Protocol

-- The YJFL Injury Protocol for 2021 will be as follows:
+The YJFL Injury Protocol for 2022 will be as follows:

-- Club trainers to follow AFL protocols and use the HeadCheck App which is also available free for parents and others.
+Club trainers to follow AFL protocols and use the HeadCheck App which is also available free for parents and others.

-- The Colbrow Medic will complete a report on every injury they are made aware of at the venue, and these reports will be made available to the YJFL by 9am on the Monday morning following each round.
+The Colbrow Medic will complete a report on every injury they are made aware of at the venue, and these reports will be made available to the YJFL by 9am on the Monday morning following each round.

-- When the injury is a head knock, they will also complete a Concussion Management Tool Form which will also be made available to the YJFL.
+When the injury is a head knock, they will also complete a Concussion Management Tool Form which will also be made available to the YJFL.

-- Parents and players should seek professional medical advice to determine the appropriate time to return to play.
+Parents and players should seek professional medical advice to determine the appropriate time to return to play.

 AFL Community Concussion Guidelines